Episodes

 Verdugo Community Church is a Free Methodist congregation serving the Glassell Park, Eagle Rock, and Glendale areas in Los Angeles.
 It is located at 4300 Verdugo Road, Los Angeles, CA 90065.
 Our email address is verdugofmc@gmail.com.
 Contact Pastor Gail at (323) 500-3343.

-Worship service copyright 2024 by Verdugo Community Church.
-Sermon copyright 2024 by Martín Mumm and Verdugo Community Church.
+Worship service copyright 2025 by Verdugo Community Church.
+Sermon copyright 2025 by Gail Whitcome Linstrom and Verdugo Community Church.

-We begin our service with Pastor Gail Linstrom welcoming all to worship and to participate in the life of our church family.
-Dale Reynolds calls us to worship with a poem based upon Psalm 24.
-Michael Blanco and Luisa Fernandez light the fourth Advent candle, the Candle of Peace.
-Chaplain David Saltzman gives our opening prayer.
-Nick Baltazar, Ed Manacop and Juan Marvin lead us in our praise singing.
-Albert Ramseyer takes up the praises and concerns of the church and our world in the Prayers of the People.
+Pastor Gail Linstrom begins our service by welcoming all to worship and to participate in the life of our church family.
+Dale Reynolds focuses us with a reading from Psalm 112.
+Michael Blanco opens us in prayer.
+Nick Baltazar, Caroline Sandoval, and Ed Manacop lead us in joyous singing.
+Chaplain David Saltzman takes up the praises and concerns of our church, our city, and our world in the Prayers of the People.
+Pastor Gail concludes our service by leading us in Communion, and you are invited to participate.

 Prayers of the People have been edited to respect the privacy and confidentiality of those participating or mentioned.